Olivine-Labs/resty-mongol/Readme.md

 Returns 1 in case of success, or nil with error message.

 ####n, err = col:update(selector, update, upsert, multiupdate, safe)
+Returns number of rows been updated or nil for error.

  - upsert, if set to `1`, the database will insert the supplied object into the collection if no matching document is found, default to `0`.
  - multiupdate, if set to `1`, the database will update all matching objects in the collection.
 Otherwise only updates first matching doc, default to `0`.
 Multi update only works with $ operators.